PentesterArchive/Hacking-Web/Local File Inclusion-Path traversal/Readme.md

 ## Null byte Path Traversal.
 Sometimes the developer may concatenate an exension to the file being searched.
 In this case, if we attempt to obtain the `/etc/passwd` , we might actually be searching for `/etc/passwd.php`.
 We can avoid this technique (Only if the PHP version is outdated) by using a null byte to override the extension.<br />
+>  PHP solved this type of bypass since the version 5.3.4.
 `https://insecure-website.com/loadImage?filename=../../../../../etc/passwd%00`<br />

 ## Extension validation.